fryderyk1991/MultiStep-Form/README.md

 # Multistep-Form
-I would like to present you live version of [Multistep-Form](https://sunny-manatee-49fb29.netlify.app).
+I would like to present you with a live version of [Multistep-Form](https://sunny-manatee-49fb29.netlify.app).

-Form styles are based on Neuphorism theme.
+Form styles are based on the Neuphorism theme.
 I used StyledComponents in this project.

-I built couple of reusable components here.
-Every input is dynamic field, thanks to the component Progressbar, the user also sees the progress of data entry.
-The user can freely jump between steps in the form.
-Once the user fills out all the fields and submits the form, he will see a pop-up Modal component with data that he sends.
+I built a couple of reusable components here.
+Every input is a dynamic field, thanks to the component Progressbar, users also see the progress of data entry.
+Users can freely jump between steps in the form.
+Once the users fill out all the fields and submit the form, they will see a pop-up Modal component with the data that they send.

 ## 💡 Technologies
 <div > <img width="50" src="https://user-images.githubusercontent.com/25181517/192158954-f88b5814-d510-4564-b285-dff7d6400dad.png" alt="HTML" title="HTML"/> <img width="50" src="https://user-images.githubusercontent.com/25181517/183898674-75a4a1b1-f960-4ea9-abcb-637170a00a75.png" alt="CSS" title="CSS"/> <img width="50" src="https://user-images.githubusercontent.com/25181517/117447155-6a868a00-af3d-11eb-9cfe-245df15c9f3f.png" alt="JavaScript" title="JavaScript"/> <img width="50" src="https://user-images.githubusercontent.com/25181517/183897015-94a058a6-b86e-4e42-a37f-bf92061753e5.png" alt="React" title="React"/> </div>